Planning a Community Lantern Walk

 • Decide on the type of feast: potluck, dessert, or drinks only.

-• Share the feast plan in the WhatsApp Lantern Walk group and decide whether to announce what everyone is bringing or keep it a surprise.
+• Share the feast plan with group and decide whether to announce what everyone is bringing or keep it a surprise.

 • Arrive 10 minutes early to set up a cozy table (confirm if tables are available at the location).